JD Spicer Zeb Solicitors Banner Image

 • Fila Brasileiro

-It is against the law to own, breed, sell, give away or abandon any dog of these breeds (although it can sometimes be possible to obtain an exemption from the police if they believe your dog is not dangerous).
+It is against the law to own, breed, sell, give away or abandon any dog of these breeds unless you have a valid Certificate of Exemption from the police.

 Whether your dog is considered one of the prohibited breeds depends on its appearance and the judgement of a police or council expert in dangerous dog breeds.